A non-perturbative framework for N-point functions of locally non-Gaussian fields: Summary

 As a case study, we examined local non-Gaussianity that generates exponential tails in the distribution of one-point fluctuations.
 We derived the mapping between the correlation functions and power spectra of the Gaussian and non-Gaussian fields and determined the non-perturbative coefficients relevant for the resummed perturbative framework.
 While these maps and the resummed coefficients had to be evaluated numerically in the general case, we were able to obtain exact analytic expressions in the limit of strong non-Gaussianity.
 We also observed that this type of non-Gaussianity tends to flatten non-Gaussian power spectra, and once the non-Gaussianity becomes sufficiently large, it can cause a substantial reduction in the amplitude of the power spectrum and give rise to $\mathcal{P}_{\rm zeta} \propto k^3$ IR tails.

 \acknowledgments

-We thank G. Perna for productive discussions and for feedback on the manuscript, and G. Franciolini, A. Iovino, and C. \"Unal for useful discussions.
+The author thanks G. Perna for productive discussions and for feedback on the manuscript, and G. Franciolini, A. Iovino, and C. \"Unal for useful discussions.
 This work is supported by the Estonian Research Council grants PSG869, TARISTU24-TK3, TARISTU24-TK10, and the Center of Excellence program TK202.